zooeelu/PIC-16A-Project-Classifying-Fake-Job-Descriptions/README.md

 <img width="339" alt="Screen Shot 2022-12-05 at 5 48 03 PM" src="https://user-images.githubusercontent.com/97188472/205788544-e381d2b8-ed32-420e-ae5a-fccf4d28c62a.png"> <img width="338" alt="Screen Shot 2022-12-05 at 5 48 16 PM" src="https://user-images.githubusercontent.com/97188472/205788569-60632999-d2fe-48d6-b515-615ba3740c30.png">

 Next, we cleaned the job description column since we will be using this column to help us classify whether or not a job posting is fake or not.
 To do this we created a class called Pre_Process().
 This class will remove stop words, punctuations, etc. so that we're only left with important words.
-This class also throws an error if the elements in the job description column are not a string and does not have a length greater than 1.
+This class also throws an error if the elements in the job description column are not a string and does not have a length of at least 1.

 As we can see, before we processed the job description column, the descriptions have no punctuations, stopwords, etc and look like this: